 Please note, the Law Library provided all 1L and 1E students with a free copy of the Bluebook during orientation.
 The Bluebook, the style manual used in legal writing, is a required text for the first year Lawyering Skills Program (LSP) course.
 If you did not receive a copy of the Bluebook during orientation please stop by the Reference Room on the main floor of the law library to pick up your copy.

 The services and resources of the Kathryn J. DuFour Law Library are dedicated to helping you make the transformation from student to lawyer.
 The Library offers an array of hands-on opportunities to gain exposure to the legal research databases and print services employed by law firms, government agencies, and non-profits around the country, thereby ensuring you are equipped with the essential research skills needed to make you practice ready.
 The personal level of service offered by the Library staff focuses on providing a welcoming and supportive environment that fosters learning.
 Your curricular and research library needs are supported by an experienced, professional staff who are committed to assisting you throughout your legal education.
 The Library recognizes a special commitment to student scholarship, a proud tradition of CUA Law, and an unparalleled advantage for our students and alumni.

-Westlaw/TWEN: You will need to obtain a temporary password for Westlaw/TWEN from the vendor on the first day of orientation.
-Once you have registered your password you will be able to access the Westlaw legal research database.
-The same password will also provide you access to TWEN (The West Educational Network), the Course Management System or CMS used by your faculty.
-TWEN is similar to Blackboard, Moodle, Desire2Learn and other CMS but is designed specifically for legal education.
+Westlaw/TWEN: A registration code for Westlaw/TWEN was included in an email sent to all 1Ls during orientation.
+Once you have registered you will be able to access the Westlaw legal research database.
+The same password will also provide you with access to TWEN (The West Educational Network), the course management system used by your faculty.
+TWEN is similar to Blackboard and other course management systems used in higher education around the country, but is designed specifically for legal education.